httk-system/puppet-setups-control/README.md

     git push
     ```

-## Set up management for a manually installed system
+## Set up management for a first manually installed system

 - Install Ubuntu (preferably server-minimal) with working networking and your control user account with sudo priviledges (examples below use "sysrar").
   Preferably configure networking using netplan with networkd as the renderer.